frederic-perez/AmE-dictionary/data/idioms.md

 __let down (one’) hair__ :dart: To cease acting formally or conservatively; to let go of one’s inhibitions or reservations. _Come on, Jim, this is a party!
 Let down your hair and go a little wild!_
 __let down (one’s) guard__ To become less guarded or vigilant; to stop being cautious about potential trouble or danger.
 __let go and let God__ To give up one’s self-determination and yield to the teachings, designs, or instructions of God or the church. _One day, I decided to just let go and let God, and I’ve been a happier person for it ever since._
+__let it rest__ To cease discussing or dwelling upon a given subject. _Look, we can’t afford a new car right now, so just let it rest already!_
 __let it slip__ To accidentally or inadvertently reveal a given secret or important piece of information.
 __let me tell you__ Used to emphasize a statement.
 __let somebody down__ To disappoint someone.